Chart Configuration¶

 -

-Title: Set the title name for the chart.
-Once set, it will be displayed at the top left of the chart.
+Title: Set a title name for the chart.
+After setting, it will be displayed in the upper left corner of the chart.
 Supports hiding.

 -

-Description: Add a description for the chart.
+Description: Add descriptive information for the chart.
 After setting, an

-iicon will appear next to the chart title.
+iprompt will appear after the chart title.
 If not set, it will not be displayed.

-Based on TrueWatch's large model natural language generation capabilities, you can use the "Auto Generate" feature to quickly generate semantically relevant titles and descriptions.
+Based on the natural language generation capabilities of the large model provided by TrueWatch, you can use the "Auto-generate" feature to quickly generate semantically fitting titles and descriptions.

 Unit¶